Tea and taste

 Too much of a good thing!

-BTW, coming from York, we must extoll the virtues of Yorkshire Tea.
+By the way, coming from York, we must extoll the virtues of Yorkshire Tea.
 A strong black tea, one of the top selling brands in the U.K., produced by The Bettys and Taylors Group, based in Harrogate, Yorkshire.
-The same company owns Bettys Café Tea Rooms, which are traditional tea rooms serving traditional meals - afternoon tea in the one in York is a lovely treat!
+The same company owns Bettys Café Tea Rooms, which are traditional tea rooms serving traditional meals - afternoon tea in one of the York branches is a lovely treat!

 © University of York